RabbiGregg/webmap/README.md

 #Dataset used: pretoria_attractions.geojson

 # Setup on local machine:
-## Download and Install MAMP/XAMP Server - https://www.mamp.info/en/
+ Download and Install MAMP/XAMP Server - https://www.mamp.info/en/
-## Clone project into the htdocs folder in the MAMP/XAMP directory
-## Start MAMP server.
+ Clone project into the htdocs folder in the MAMP/XAMP directory Start MAMP server.
-## Visit localhost:[REPlACE WITH PORT NUMBER] in your browser.
+ Visit localhost:[REPlACE WITH PORT NUMBER] in your browser.

 # DB Setup:
-## Download and Install PostgreSQL - https://www.pgadmin.org/download/
+ Download and Install PostgreSQL - https://www.pgadmin.org/download/
-## Download and Install QGis - https://www.qgis.org/en/site/
+ Download and Install QGis - https://www.qgis.org/en/site/
-## Download and Install PgAdmin - https://www.pgadmin.org/download/
+ Download and Install PgAdmin - https://www.pgadmin.org/download/

- Step 1: Launch PostreSQL and click initialize to start database server.
+ - Step 1: Launch PostreSQL and click initialize to start database server.
- Step 2: Launch PgAdmin, right click Servers and create a new Server named PostgreSQL.
+ - Step 2: Launch PgAdmin, right click Servers and create a new Server named PostgreSQL.
- Step 3: Right click on databases, create a new database named pretoria and select postgres as Owner.
+ - Step 3: Right click on databases, create a new database named pretoria and select postgres as Owner.
- Step 4: Click on the newly created database and in the Tools menu item select SQL Query and execute this command to enable postgis inorder for us to store our dataset correctly --> CREATE EXTENSION postgis;
+ - Step 4: Click on the newly created database and in the Tools menu item select SQL Query and execute this command to enable postgis inorder for us to store our dataset correctly --> CREATE EXTENSION postgis;

- Step 5: Launch QGIS
+ - Step 5: Launch QGIS
- Step 6: Right click PostGIS and create a new connection.
+ - Step 6: Right click PostGIS and create a new connection.
- Step 7: Use following info for Connection Information and Authentication:
+ - tep 7: Use following info for Connection Information and Authentication:
            - Name: pretoria
            - Host: localhost
            - Port: 5432